nicfv/Me/docs/blog/posts/2024-12-08-owning-2-years.md

     - For example, I do not want to leave town for groceries
 - Entertainment options, like movies, bowling, museums, possibly more exotic activities like escape rooms or axe throwing
 - Lower cost of living, going out to eat will not make you poor for the next month
+- Population with like-minded political views
 - Large population of people in their 20s and 30s

 ### Transportation Alternatives

 Something I hadn't considered at all were alternatives to driving everywhere I needed to go.
 I got lucky in this regard.
 I ended up in a condo where I could walk almost everywhere.
 Two grocery stores, a postal office, my barber, several food options, a hardware store, pharmacy, pet store, and the dollar store were just a short walk away.
 Downtown, with even more options, was a slightly longer walk away but I could still get there in under 20 minutes on foot.

 There also turned out to be two well-established transit organizations in my town.
 The incredibly cheap [Marin Transit](https://marintransit.org/) with 3 bus lines in my town to different destinations within the county, and [Golden Gate](https://www.goldengate.org/) transit, with 2 bus lines in my town, going either to San Francisco or Santa Rosa.
 A few towns over, Golden Gate offers two ferry routes to San Francisco.
+Also, the [SMART train](https://www.sonomamarintrain.org/) as 3 stops in my town.
 Technically, I don't need a car at all to get anywhere in the bay area.
 I could take the bus to SF and then BART for example.

 The next time I relocate, this will definitely be a primary consideration.
 I think living a walkable area is the most important, with transit options coming in close second.